bdague324/Training-model/README.md

 # Framework

+The architecture is splited into 3 instances
+* to avoid for example interuption in the production (update,...)
+* to have more flexibility

-The architecture is splited into 3 instances.
-So we need to create 3 AWS instances "Deep Learning Base AMI (Ubuntu 16.04) Version 21.0 - ami-045565871c0771faf" into one VPC
+So we need to create 3 AWS instances "Deep Learning Base AMI (Ubuntu 16.04) Version 21.0 - ami-045565871c0771faf" into our VPC:
 1. public instances - Ubuntu (instance for training the model)
 1. public instances - Ubuntu (Front end)
 1. public instances - Ubuntu (Back end).

 The **front end** interacts with the user, gathers all it needs and send it to the back end.
 The **back end** computes and send back information to the front end to be displayed to the end user.

+# Database used

+We are going to use the MNIST database developped by Yann LeCun.
+It is a dataset composed of 60000 examples of written numbers (from 0 to 9).
+We will have 60 examples as our test set.

 ## First instance